souravsaha/xapian-gsoc-proposal/proposal.rst

 The prerequisite statistics collection size, term frequency, wdf, relative term frequency - all are already implemented in the Xapian codebase.
 So, without worrying the major changes in the Xapian indexing model it can be implemented.
-The final equation of the loglogistic model looks like x_q * log (1 + c * (x_d * avdl / y) / ( F / N)) where c = some constant x_d = number of occurences of the term in document d x_q = number of occurences of the term in query q avdl = average length of the document in the collection y = length of the document d
+The final equation of the loglogistic model looks like:

+x_q * log (1 + c * (x_d * avdl / y) / ( F / N))

+where
+c = some constant

+x_d = number of occurences of the term in document d

+x_q = number of occurences of the term in query q

+avdl = average length of the document in the collection

+y = length of the document d

-F = number of occurences of the term in the whole collection N = number of documents
+F = number of occurences of the term in the whole collection

+N = number of documents

 **What other approaches to have your considered, and why did you reject those in